kyma-incubator/compass/docs/kyma-environment-broker/02-01-architecture.md

 4. Provisioner creates a new cluster and installs Kyma Runtime.
 5. When the operation is successful, KEB keeps sending a request for a Dashboard URL to Director:

     a.
-KEB sends a request to Hydra to refresh the OAuth token.
+KEB sends a request to Hydra to refresh the OAuth token, if needed.

     b.
 KEB passes the OAuth token through Gateway to Director.